How to Fix a Leaky Faucet

 Identify the Source of the Leak

-If the water is dripping out of the faucet spout, the problem is in the faucet handle (or more accurately, the valve controlled by the handle).
+If water is dripping from the faucet spout, the problem is in the faucet handle (or more accurately, the valve the handle controls).
 Feel the water coming out to see whether it’s hot or cold.
 If it’s a two-handle faucet, hot water dripping indicates the “hot” handle needs a repair, and cold indicates the “cold” side is bum.
 You can choose to fix just the one side, but often it’s best to do both, since the other side is likely to be on its last legs anyway.
-With most single-handle faucets, it doesn’t matter if it leaks just hot or cold; you’ll be accessing both sides at the same time so it only makes sense to replace all of the seals.
+With most single-handle faucets, it doesn’t matter if it leaks just hot or cold; you’ll be accessing both sides at the same time so it makes sense to replace all of the seals.

-Alternatively, if the faucet has a moveable spout, like all kitchen faucets have, and the plumbing leak is at the base of the spout, it’s probably the O-ring(s) sealing it to the faucet body and not a bad handle valve.
+If the leaky faucet has a movable spout, like all kitchen faucets have, and the plumbing leak is at the base of the spout, it’s probably the O-ring(s) sealing it to the faucet body and not a bad handle valve.
 However, since you have to disassemble the faucet to replace the O-ring(s), you might consider replacing the handle valve parts while you’re at it.

 Remove the Handle and Valve